alectries/ezepi/README.md

 exposed variable.
 However, it uses a third stratification variable to perform Mantel-Haenszel pooling. mh functions include:

-1.  **mhrd**: Generates a table with an estimate and CI for a Mantel-Haenszel risk difference.
+1.  **mhrd**: Generates a table with an estimate and Wald CI for a Mantel-Haenszel risk difference.
-2.  **mhrr**: Generates a table with an estimate and CI for a Mantel-Haenszel risk ratio.
+2.  **mhrr**: Generates a table with an estimate and Wald CI for a Mantel-Haenszel risk ratio.
-3.  **mhior**: Generates a table with an estimate and CI for a Mantel-Haenszel incidence odds ratio.
+3.  **mhior**: Generates a table with an estimate and Wald CI for a Mantel-Haenszel incidence odds ratio.

-For now, mh functions wrap the corresponding fmsb functions.
-In the future, they will depend on ezepi::calc.
+Before version 2.5.1, all mh functions were wrappers of corresponding fmsb functions.
+From v2.5.1 on, they depend on ezepi::calc.

 ### calc